wpilibsuite/frc-docs/source/docs/software/driverstation/imaging-your-classmate.rst

 ^^^^^^^^^^^^^^^^^^^^^^

 .. image::  images/imaging-your-classmate/checking-bios-settings.jpg
+   :alt: Two images of the BIOS making sure the boot menu is enabled and the mode is "Legacy".

 If you are having difficulty booting to USB, check the BIOS settings to insure they are correct.
 To do this: